Agriculture

 You can find the field assignment and release history of all your clones under the Operation History tab (Business → Farming → Operation History).

-The clone assigned to cultivate the plot is not required to live in the house to which this plot of land belongs.
+The clone assigned to cultivate the plot of land is not required to live in the house to which this plot belongs.
 The house can belong to any clone on your account.
 To be assigned to the field (either manually or automatically), a clone must have the social status of “peasant” or higher.

-A clone assigned to cultivate any plot will spend 1 stamina unit per day during the fertilizing, sowing and harvesting stages (for each day of work, even partial).
+A clone assigned to cultivate any plot of land will spend 1 stamina unit per day during the fertilizing, sowing and harvesting stages (for each day of work, even partial).
 If on any given day your clone finishes working on one plot and is tasked with cultivating another plot of land, then on that day your clone will spend 2 points of stamina, one for each field cultivated.
-Stamina units for working in the fields are spent the next day after the day of work, during the billing period.
+Stamina units for working on the fields are spent the next day after the day of work, during the billing period.
 If a clone lacks stamina and food in the refectory, its stamina will become negative.
 Remember that in this case the clone will not be able to cope with his responsibilities at other jobs, will receive reprimands and may be fired.

 Table.
 Duration, purpose and conditions of farming stages